collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Two Collaborative Development Models

-The question of write permission leads us to collaborative development models.
-Collaborative development model is just a fancy term for how people contribute to repos.
-The two collaborative development models basically correspond to whether you have write permission.

-There are two collaborative development models:
-* You do not have write permission to a repo, so you make a copy of the repo called a fork and submit a pull request, this is called the “Fork and Pull” Model
-* You have write permission to a repo (user account or organizational), so you make changes directly within the repo along with other users, this is called the  “Shared Repository” Model
+### "Shared Repository" Model Etiquette

+Even if you have write permission to a "Shared Repository", it is still common to submit a pull request, but you can do it from within the repo.
+There is often a level of trust involved, for instance, if you are added to an organization as a maintainer of a critical project.
+If you make a change to the repo without submitting a pull request first, you may be changing code in a live branch.
+Whether or not you want to do that depends on your level of comfort with the project.
+It's often still best to have another maintainer review your work through a pull request.

 </td></tr>